 The AMSA issued Certificate of Safety Training is the minimum mandatory requirement in order to serve on board vessels in international waters.
-CoST incorporates the following training courses: Basic Fire Prevention and Fire Fighting*, Personal Survival Techniques*, Personal Safety and Social Responsibilities*, Security Awareness Training*.
+CoST incorporates the following training courses: Basic Fire Prevention and Fire Fighting*, Personal Survival Techniques*, Personal Safety and Social Responsibilities*, Security Awareness Training*, Provide First Aid.

 *Complete this training as an individual course or through the full CoST.